ideka/AugTyr/README.md

 * `Control` (bool) Whether or not the Ctrl key should be required as a part of the input.
 This element can be omited to use the default value of false.

 Each action can be bound multiple times, or not at all.
-Additionaly, binding multiple actions to the same input should work as expected, but produces no warning although it probably should; such a warning might be added in the future.
+Additionally, binding multiple actions to the same input should work as expected, but produces no warning although it probably should; such a warning might be added in the future.

 ## Follow mode tips